 If the battery status light rapidly flashes orange, the battery may be defective.
-See Technical Assistance.
+Contact Dell.
+See Contacting Dell.

-Check the battery temperature -

-If the battery temperature is below 0°C (32°F), the computer will not start up.
+Check the battery temperature - If the battery temperature is below 0°C (32°F), the computer will not start up.

-Ensure that the electrical outlet is working by testing it with another device, such as a lamp.
+Test the electrical outlet - Ensure that the electrical outlet is working by testing it with another device, such as a lamp.

-Check the AC adapter -

-Check the AC adapter cable connections.
+Check the AC adapter - Check the AC adapter cable connections.
 If the AC adapter has a light, ensure that the light is on.

-Connect the computer directly to an electrical outlet -

-Bypass power protection devices, power strips, and the extension cable to verify that the computer turns on.
+Connect the computer directly to an electrical outlet - Bypass power protection devices, power strips, and the extension cable to verify that the computer turns on.

-Eliminate possible interference -

-Turn off nearby fans, fluorescent lights, halogen lamps, or other appliances.
+Eliminate possible interference - Turn off nearby fans, fluorescent lights, halogen lamps, or other appliances.

-Adjust the power properties -

-See Power Management Modes.
+Adjust the power properties - See Configuring Power Management Settings.

-Reseat the memory modules -

-If the computer power light turns on but the display remains blank, reinstall the memory modules.
+Reseat the memory modules - If the computer power light turns on but the display remains blank, reinstall the memory modules.
 See Memory.